NCSU-High-Powered-Rocketry-Club/Payload-2022-2023/README.md

 pip install -r requirements.txt
 ```

+In order to run pyrtlsdr, you will need to build librtlsfr.
+The instructions for building that can be found [here](https://github.com/librtlsdr/librtlsdr).

 ## Running the Program

 Now that you have all the required packages installed, you can run the program by ...
 TODO: Write instructions on running the program.